makersacademy/takeaway-challenge/README.md

 - Refactored functionality out to private helper methods #sanitise_order to do the mapping, which uses #split_by_commas to do the splitting, and #digits_to_i to do the conversion of string digits to actual integers.
 Tests still green.

+Finally, to actually be able to receive SMS messages and have them passed to the SMS interface, I wrote a simple script in sms_server.rb that instantiates an SMSInterface and uses Sinatra to execute receive HTTP POST to <http://localhost:4567/sms> and call the interface to treat the body of the HTTP POST, sending that through to the Order#place method.
+Neat!

+Running sms_server.rb fires up a Sinatra server, and ngrok directs

 ### Reflections